tandero/tandero.github.io/content/lifelonglearning.md

 #### Non-Fiction

 * Tim Ferriss - Tribe of Mentors
-* John Curtis Gowan - Education of the Ablest
+* John Curtis Gowan - Educating the Ablest, Development of the Psychedelic Individual, and Creativity: Its Educational Implications
 * Mortimer Adler - How to Read a Book
 * Betty Edwards - Drawing on the Right Side of the Brain
 * Tom Segura - I would like to play alone please